loadero/loadero-python/README.md

 #### Pagination

-When performing a read all operation that will return many resources it is good practice to limit the amount of resources returned and perform multiple smaller reads.
+When performing a read-all operation that will return many resources it is good practice to limit the number of resources returned and perform multiple smaller reads.
 This can be achieved by limiting and offsetting the number of resources returned.